 Emily Watson portrays Ulana Khomyuk, a Soviet nuclear physicist committed to solving the mystery of what led to the Chernobyl disaster.

-Chernobyl was filmed on location in Vilnius, Lithuania.
+Chernobyl was filmed for HBO on location in Vilnius, Lithuania.

 Said Indiwire, “As evidenced in this trailer, Chernobyl is set at the title facility in Pripyat during the final years of the Soviet Union…Even in carefully selected images from the series, it supports what series writer and creator Craig Mazin has said about Chernobyl being a real-life horror story.”